Talbot Unit 7

 - Increased local revenue during construction

-- Long-term tax revenue to support local schools and county operations
+- Long-term tax revenue from property and sales taxes to support local schools and county operations

 Charitable